meri-leeworthy/meri-garden-astro/src/posts/Tech is a minefield.md

+---
+title: 'Tech is a minefield'
+slug: 'tech-is-a-minefield'
+---

 **Hi!
 This is the first edition of *Boids*, a new newsletter.
 I'm starting it with the hope of giving myself a space to share reflections and ideas about political technologies and technological politics, and maybe some stuff about design, theory, and creative practice?

  You might be getting this email because you subscribed to my personal newsletter, *shelters*, and I thought you might be interested in this too.
 That said, feel free to unsubscribe if you decide it's not your thing.